yumyai/vsearchpipeline/docs/usage.md

   - A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
 - `conda`
   - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
 Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.
+- `snellius`
+  - A configuration specific for the ['Snellius HPC']().
+It uses the settings described in the paragraph about ['HPC settings'](#hpc-settings).
+In short: singularity, slurm configuration and job name configuration.
+You can use this profile for other HPCs but you should replace the name of the partition where jobs are submitted to.

 ### `-resume`